johnwarden/jonathanwarden.com/content/theory/necessity-and-sufficiency/index.md

 $$

 But if 𝐵 is not new information -- that is, if the subject already believed that $P(B) = 1$, then they must necessarily have *already* updated their belief in $A$, so that the prior belief $P(A) = P(A \vert B)$.
 So the posterior $P'(A)$ and the prior $P(A)$ are both equal to $P(A \vert B)$.

-On the other hand, if the subject had, for some reason, previously assumed that the candidate did *not* have a pulse, and then subsequently learned that he did, this discovery might considerably brighten the candidate's prospects.

 </aside>